Comparing All Three Levels of the CFA® Exam

 - Level III requires you to demonstrate the same skills as Level II, but you also have to show that you can make judgment calls and that you can write about them.
 The exam is also more subjective than Level II.

-- **The first half of the Level III CFA exam is composed of 8–12 constructed response questions (or 50% of the exam) **The second half is vignettes, each of which has a set of multiple-choice questions.
+- The Level III CFA exam is composed of 8–12 constructed response questions (or 50% of the exam), and the second half consists of vignettes, each of which has multiple-choice questions.

 - Level III has 16 study sessions and 38 readings, and the exam only covers seven topics.
 It excludes Financial Reporting and Analysis, Quantitative Methods, and Corporate Finance.

 - The weightings of the topics are also in ranges, with Portfolio Management weighted the heaviest at 35–40%, followed by Fixed Income at 15–20%, and Equity and Ethics, both at 10–15%.

 - The exam integrates more topics in a question than Level II.
 For example, a question may combine the concepts from Study Session 3, Behavioral Finance, and Study Sessions 12 and 13, both on Private Wealth Management.